Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Because this class of Ising models are incredibly sparse they are unsurprisingly relatively computationally easy for classical algorithms.
+Primarily because this class of Ising models are incredibly sparse, and quite structured, they are relatively computationally easy for classical algorithms such as commercial mathematical programming software.
+There are ways that problems despite being very sparse can be computationally challenging, but at least for these classes of problems that this study examines this is not the case -- part of this could be due to the geometric locality of the higher order terms, and also potentially because of the low-coefficient precision of the problem instances.
 The fundamental motivation for these optimization problems is NISQ hardware-compatibility for a specific type of Quantum Processing Unit (QPU), which allows for scalable near-term quantum computer and algorithmic benchmarking of QAOA \cite{QAOA_QA_127, pelofske2023short, pelofske2023scalingwholechipqaoahigherorder}.
-However, in order to find optimization problems that are more computationally challenging for classical algorithms, hardware-compatible problem instances such as those examined in this study will need to include more complex interactions -- such as a longer range variable interactions and larger higher order terms that are not necessarily geometrically local.
-The findings of the results in this study contextualizes where quantum algorithms for combinatorial optimization problems need to get to in order to be competitive with state of the art classical algorithms.
+However, in order to find optimization problems that are more computationally challenging for classical algorithms (and therefore a potential case where quantum algorithms could yield substantial improvements), promising optimization problem instances will need to include more complex interactions thus moving away from being purely hardware-compatible.
+Examples of more complex optimization types include longer range variable interactions and higher-weight high-order terms that are not necessarily geometrically local.
+The findings of the results in this study contextualizes where quantum algorithms performance for solving (whether approximately or exactly) combinatorial optimization problems need to get to in order to be competitive with state of the art classical algorithms, albeit for a specific type of NISQ processor hardware graph.
+More complexly connected optimization problems also mean that with current noisy quantum processors the degree of meaningful signal that can be extracted is not expected to be very high (as opposed to very hardware compatible optimization problems)~\cite{pelofske2023scalingwholechipqaoahigherorder, pelofske2023short, Preskill_2018, Andrist_2023, Harrigan_2021}.
+Therefore, in the near term, the central question is whether there exist interesting optimization problems that are both relatively NISQ hardware compatible, but also challenging for state of the art classical optimization solvers.
+It seems very likely that, if such problems exist, they will need to be on the scale of hundreds of decision variables since problems smaller than that are typically solved very efficiently by existing algorithms.

 Note that ground-state degeneracy is not quantified using any of the classical solvers used in this study, but this could be a topic for future study.